Ways to work with Databricks

 • Skips the assets that have been registered via JDBC.

-If you previously used both the Databricks Unity Catalog integration and the Databricks JDBC synchronization for some databases, and you want to switch to using only the Databricks Unity Catalog integration, complete the following steps:
+If you previously used both the Databricks Unity Catalog integration and Databricks JDBC synchronization for some databases, and you now want to switch to using only the Databricks Unity Catalog integration, complete the following steps:

-1. Update the existing Databricks Unity Catalog synchronization capability.
+1. Update the existing Databricks Unity Catalog synchronization capability:

 1. Go to the existing Databricks Unity Catalog synchronization capability.